JimDesu/basis-lang/spec.md

 - **`.variant` *Name*` : `*candidate declarations*** &mdash; Declares a non-buffer variant type &mdash; a tagged sum whose candidates may be of any type.
 Variants admit an inherent absent state in addition to their declared candidates (&sect;5.13).

-The full grammar for each of these forms is given in Appendix B. Several of the forms admit parameterization (`[T]` for type parameters, `[T:Class]` for class-bounded parameters); the parameterization syntax is uniform across them and is detailed in the relevant per-form sections (&sect;5 for type forms, &sect;9 for class forms).
+The full grammar for each of these forms is given in Appendix B. Several of the forms admit parameterization (`[T]` for type parameters, `[T:Concept]` for concept-bounded parameters); the parameterization syntax is uniform across them and is detailed in the relevant per-form sections (&sect;5 for type forms, &sect;9 for concept forms).
 Standalone commands do not take bracket parameterization; signature-local type variables use the inline parenthesized form (&sect;9.9, &sect;9.3).

 Two further `.`-prefixed forms are directives rather than definitions &mdash; they define no names. `.ack` prefixes and encloses the next top-level definition to acknowledge a compiler warning over it; it is specified with its in-body form in &sect;3.18. `.using` establishes standing witness selections, at the file preamble (&sect;2.1) and at statement positions within bodies; it is specified in &sect;2.9.